 YMMV: Final Fantasy V

 Americans Are Indifferent: In Japan, Final Fantasy V is one of the more popular installments, more popular there than Final Fantasy VI.
 Overseas, it isn't as popular, due to its temporary No Export for You status, being the only numbered Final Fantasy game of the SNES generation not imported stateside, on top of being from the pre-Final Fantasy VII era.
-Also, whereas Japanese gamers didn't like the bigger emphasis on story that VI had, Americans did, and Western critics knock down this game's lack of story and seemingly bare-bones characters (and the high random encounter rate).
+Also, whereas Japanese gamers didn't like the bigger emphasis on story that VI had, Americans did, Western critics knock down this game's lack of story and seemingly bare-bones characters (and the high random encounter rate).

 Faris was easily the most popular member of the main cast before Dissidia raised Bartz's profile, for being a Badass pirate and princess who actually acts like a pirate and doesn't take any crap from anyone.